-The PERA investment options currently available on DragonFi are:
+The list of PERA investment options currently available on DragonFi is in our List of PERA-Eligible Stocks in the Philippines.

 We'll be adding more PERA-eligible funds and investment options soon.

-1. Submit the PERA Notice of Withdrawal / Termination to Your Current Administrator
+Step 1: Submit the PERA Notice of Withdrawal/Termination to Your Current Administrator

 Your first step is to notify your current PERA Administrator of your intent to transfer.